 This is a blockbuster bake.
 Layers of golden courgette, chard, green cabbage, onion, tofu and mushrooms, all smothered in a creamy garlic, cashew and basil sauce.
 Hows that!

-This was loosely based on the traditional French dish ‘au gratin potatoes’, but without the cheese, milk, butter, flour or potatoes!
-Its a healthy Beach House number after all.
+This was loosely based on the traditional French dish ‘au gratin potatoes’, but without the cheese, milk, butter, flour, breadcrumbs or potatoes!
+So I guess it becomes a good, old fashioned bake!!
+Its a healthier Beach House number after all.
 I guarantee that no flavour is lost here, no enjoyment.
 Just different flavours and ways of enjoying food.

 We love a good bake, but generally they just turn into a cheese and fat fest.
 All that oil and the incredible richness just makes us feel a little sleepy and bloated.
 We fancied something baked and light and this dish hits that nail right on the head.